enthought/traitsui/docs/source/traitsui_user_manual/testing/tutorials/test_with_nested_object.rst

         A locator for locating a target that is uniquely specified by a single 0-based index.

-The |Index| object allows us to locate the second item on the combo box.
+The |Index| object allows us to locate an indexed item on the combo box.
 Objects listed in the "Locations" section can be used with |UIWrapper.locate|.
 So we add this line::